 She’s a product of Kendrick Lamar, the rapper, as opposed to K.Dot, the character in the GKMC narrative.
-The final verse sees Kendrick’s character start to take over as he apologizes, but also reflects on how music is starting to save him from the wrongs of the neighborhood.
+The final verse see’s Kendrick’s character start to take over as he apologises, but also reflects on how music is starting to save him from the wrongs of the neighborhood.

-At the end of the track, we’re introduced to K.Dot’s next-door neighbor.
-She sees one of K.Dot’s friends carrying a gun, probably to avenge Dave’s brothers death—“Is that what I think that is?
-Why are you young men so angry?—and tries to invigorate K.Dot and his crew in an effort to send them on a new path of enlightenment, away from the sins of Compton.
+At the end of the track, we’re introduced to K.Dot’s next door neighbour.
+She see’s one of K.Dot’s friends carrying a gun, probably to avenge Dave’s brothers death – “Is that what I think that is?
+Why are you young men so angry?” – and try’s to invigorate K.Dot and his crew and send them on a new path of enlightenment, away from the sin’s of Compton.

 It’s at this moment that the transition between K.Dot and Kendrick is complete.

 The track ends with K.Dot’s parents calling him up.
-His mom tells Kendrick how she saw their neighbor offering him advice and mentions that Top Dawg came by to ask him to come to the studio.
+His mum tells Kendrick how she saw their neighbour offering him advice and mentions that Top Dawg came by to ask him to come to the studio.
 She tells him to take his music business seriously.

-Before the track starts, a tape is rewound, which cements the idea that "Compton"—despite being the ending credits of the story—is the start of the narrative.
-It’s like the bit in Donnie Darko, where the film ends at the beginning, with the sum of its parts contributing to the storyline coming around full circle.
+Before the track starts, a tape is rewinded, which cements the idea that Compton – despite being the ending credits of the story - is the start of the narrative.
+It’s like the bit in Donnie Darko where the film ends at the beginning, with the sum of it’s parts contributing to the storyline coming round full circle.

-So, in the end, we learn that GKMC is a story told by Kendrick Lamar, with some tracks told through his new-found perspective and some through the perspective of K.Dot, giving reason to tracks like “Bitch Don’t Kill My Vibe,” which is unrelated to the narrative, and “Money Trees,” which appears at a random point in the storyline.
-It also gives reason to the non-linear storytelling technique of having a prelude to the album and a return to the skit at the end of "Compton."
+So, at the end we learn that GKMC is a story told by Kendrick Lamar, with some tracks told through his new-found perspective, and some through the perspective of K.Dot, giving reason to tracks like “Bitch Don’t Kill My Vibe” – which is unrelated to the narrative – and “Money Trees” which appears at a random point in the storyline.
+It also gives reason to the non-linear storytelling technique of having a prelude to the album and a return to the skit at the end of "Compton"